ttcassid/ttcassid.github.io/_pages/publications.md

 ---
 ### Preprints

-* Cassidy, T., A continuation technique for maximum likelihood estimators in biological models, arXiv: 2303.09194
+* Cassidy, T., A continuation technique for maximum likelihood estimators in biological models, arXiv: 2303.09194, [link](https://arxiv.org/abs/2303.09194)

 ---
 ### Publications

 Some of these papers are unfortunately behind paywalls.
 Please contact me and I will be happy to send you the published PDF.

-* Cassidy, T., Gillich, P.*, Humphries, A.R., and van Dorp, C.H., Numerical methods and hypoexponential approximations for Gamma distributed delay differential equations, 87, 6, 1043–1089 (2022), _The IMA Journal of Applied Mathematics_.
+* Cassidy, T., Gillich, P.*, Humphries, A.R., and van Dorp, C.H., Numerical methods and hypoexponential approximations for Gamma distributed delay differential equations, 87, 6, 1043–1089 (2022), _The IMA Journal of Applied Mathematics_, [link](https://academic.oup.com/imamat/article-abstract/87/6/1043/6794093)

 * Sanche, S., Cassidy, T., Chu, P., Perelson, A.S., Ribeiro, R.M., and Ke, R., A simple model of COVID-19 explains disease severity and the effect of treatments, _Scientific Reports_, 12, 14210 (2022), DOI: 10.1038/s41598-022-18244-2. [link](https://www.nature.com/articles/s41598-022-18244-2)